October 18, 2018

 Brian Mastrofino, Sales Operations Manager

 "Our last day in the village of Chitas was most memorable.
 We arrived and quickly broke into groups to deliver Hygiene kits (that we brought on the plane with us) to all of the school classrooms.
 We taught the children how to wash their hands, brush their teeth and floss.
-After
+After that we went up to a home where we had finished building a water collection tank 3 days prior.
+Most of the surrounding families and all of the village dignitaries were present for a celebration and ribbon cutting ceremony.

 It was amazing to hear their appreciation and what having clean water meant to all of them.
 At the end of the ceremony all of the "Mother Counselors" (women in the village responsible for taking care of pregnant women and the health of small children) presented each of us with a handmade bag with the words "Remember Chitas" (in Spanish) sewn into the sides.
 From there we went back to the main part of the village to play with the children.
 Many of us had brought things like stickers, stamps, beads and soccer balls for various activities.